aaronleesander/QHack2023/README.md

 This project was an equal collaboration between Lion Frangioulis (lion.frangoulis@tum.de), Cristian Emiliano Godinez Ramirez (cristian.godinez@tum.de), Emily Haworth (ge96puk@mytum.de), and Aaron Sander (aaron.sander@tum.de) from the Technical University of Munich.

+A detailed report on this project can be found in the docs folder.

 ## Abstract